NEW: XBert AI Receptionist Takes Incoming Calls 24/7 Like a Pro.

 7. Practice active listening (and paraphrasing)

 The goal of a call is not to just get through your pitch; it’s to uncover information.
-Practice active listening —that means listening to understand, not just to wait for your turn to talk.
+Practice active listening, which means listening to understand, not just to wait for your turn to talk.
 Don’t be afraid of a little silence.

 quote